 While I am not a workplace dispute mediator, as an employment lawyer and a mediator of wrongful dismissal cases, I encourage employers to engage workplace mediators if a dispute cannot be resolved without third party intervention (and better to involve a mediator early when the employment relationship can still be salvaged than later when the relationship has already ended and there is a possible lawsuit).

 More often than not, legal documents like contracts, policies and handbooks can help employers reduce conflict by making it crystal clear what is expected from everyone—especially going into new workplace models—and helps form context for dispute resolution models.
-I would welcome the opportunity to assist you with any of these documents.
+I would welcome the opportunity to assist you with any of these documents or settlement counsel for your dispute.

-Mitchell Rose is a Chartered Mediator and employment lawyer with Rose Dispute Resolution/Mitchell Rose Law in the Greater Toronto Area.
+Mitchell Rose is a mediator, arbitrator and employment lawyer with Rose Dispute Resolution/Mitchell Rose Law in the Greater Toronto Area.
 For more information or to book a mediation, contact us mitchellrose.ca/contact.

 This blog is for educational purposes only and is not intended as legal or other professional advice.